PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 (a) complete all relevant sections of the application process set out in the online system;

-(b) submit the completed application via the online system;
+(b) submit the completed application by filling it via the online system;

 (c) provide all the information, including any additional documents, that the online system or the court requires, in the manner specified by the online system or required by the court.”.